-If you are eligible, you can open a traditional IRA and claim the credit for the previous year up until the upcoming tax deadline, which typically falls around April 15.
+If you are eligible, you can open a traditional IRA and claim the credit for the previous year up until the upcoming tax deadline, which falls on July 15.

 Roth IRAs work a bit differently when it comes to boosting your tax refund.
 You can't deduct Roth IRA contributions, but they do qualify for the Saver's Tax Credit.

 Other retirement plans that qualify for the credit include:

 Tax credits boost your refund more so than deductions, but they aren't available to filers at all income levels.
 They tend to favor taxpayers with low and moderate incomes.

 To take advantage of the Saver's Credit for tax year 2019:

 Single taxpayers can earn no more than $32,000

 Heads of household can earn no more than $48,000